Showing posts with label gatlinburg. Show all posts

 Jasper Rest Area

-My husband and I rode to Logan’s Steakhouse in Madison where I ordered a 6-inch sirloin steak, broccoli with cheese and Caesar salad.
+My husband and I rode to Logan's Steakhouse in Madison, where I ordered a 6-inch sirloin steak, broccoli with cheese, and a Caesar salad.

-My husband ordered a 10-ounce New York Steak with broccoli with cheese and Caesar salad.
+My husband ordered a 10-ounce New York Steak with broccoli and cheese, as well as a Caesar salad.

 We shared one and brought the other home.

-Had a great time with relatives, saw many sites, ate many places, very relaxing; finish writing in my journal?
+Had a great time with relatives, saw many sites, ate at many places, very relaxing; finished writing in my journal?